otabuzzman/RTXplay/optx/README.md

 RTWO should work on older architectures as well, of course without RT Cores then.
 In `Makefile` set `-arch` flag in `NVCCFLAGS` variable according to architecture in question ([list](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html#virtual-architecture-feature-list)) before compiling.

 ### No NVIDIA graphics card
 Try a cloud service.
-RTWO developement actually happened on Windows (compilation only, no linking) and got its final cut on AWS.
+RTWO developement actually happened on Windows and got its final cut on AWS.
 Any other provider should do as well.
 See [README.md](../README.md) in parent folder for setting up Windows and AWS.

 ### Which file for what
 |File|Comment|